pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_42.png)

 5. Click on “Commit” icon to insert the row into the DB (fifth icon from left to right on the icon bar; green checkmark on top of a disk)
 6. Verify the insert in the target.
-Go to SQL developer and expand “WS TARGET - DIPC_TGT” connection and its tables
+Go to SQL developer and expand “WS TARGET - SALES_TRG ” connection and its tables

 ![](images/200/image200_43.png)